VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Evaluation Details

-The evaluation framework is built on the open-source \texttt{Qwen2.5-MATH} repository\footnote{\url{https://github.com/QwenLM/Qwen2.5-Math}}, using PyTorch 2.3.0, Transformers 4.51.3, and vLLM 0.5.1 for efficient decoding.
-All experiments are conducted on NVIDIA RTX A6000 GPUs using \texttt{bfloat16} precision.
+The evaluation framework is based on the open-source \texttt{Qwen2.5-MATH} repository\footnote{\url{https://github.com/QwenLM/Qwen2.5-Math}}, and uses PyTorch (v2.3.0), Transformers (v4.51.3), and vLLM (v0.5.1) for efficient decoding.
+All experiments are conducted on NVIDIA RTX A6000 GPUs with \texttt{bfloat16} precision.